Table of Contents[Hide][Show]

 Colorado Springs is also home to the Olympic & Paralympic Training Center where visitors can take a tour and explore the U.S. Olympic Hall of Fame Rotunda.
 And, if it’s views you’re looking for, drive west of Colorado Springs to Buena Vista for stunning photos of the Collegiate Peaks.

 The Cog Railway re-opened in May of 2021 taking visitors to the top of Pike’s Peak for a bird’s eye view of the area.
-Soon to open in 2021 is a new Summit Complex offering unobstructed views from the east to the southwest.
+The new Summit Complex is open and offers unobstructed views from the east to the southwest.

 TravelingMom Tip: Here’s how to explore the Garden of the Gods by horseback.